freedomofpress/securedrop/docs/development/setup_development.rst

 A test administrator (``journalist``) and non-admin user (``dellsberg``) are created by default when running ``make dev``.
 In addition, sources and submissions are present.
-The test users have the following credentials:
+The test users have the following credentials.
+Note that the password and TOTP secret are the same for both accounts for convenience during development.

 * **Username:** ``journalist`` or ``dellsberg``
 * **Password:** ``correct horse battery staple profanity oil chewy``
 * **TOTP secret:** ``JHCO GO7V CER3 EJ4L``

 .. tip:: We're hosting a demonstration instance of SecureDrop so that anyone can see how
     it works.
 The demo site generates Time-based One-time Password (TOTP) that you can use with the password above.
-The password and TOTP secret are the same for both accounts for convenience during development.
 To get a generated token, go to: http://demo.securedrop.club/

 If you need to generate the six digit token, use the TOTP secret in combination with an authenticator application that implements